rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 Computer is just a dumb machine, it needs someone to tell it what to do, precisely what to do.
 But, it strength is it can do it million times faster than a human.

 > Computer is just a dumb machine, it needs someone to tell it what to do, precisely what to do

 So, how can we tell a computer what to do?

-Think of it as you ask your friend a favor to buy you a snack at a store, how you tell him what to do?
+Think of it as you ask your friend a favor to buy you a snack at a store, how do you tell him what to do?
 You use a **language** that he understand, you give him instructions, what snacks to look for, and so on.

 The same case is implemented in telling computer what to do, we use language.
 Unfortunately, computer is only understand one "language" which is **Binary** that only contains 1 and 0.